 The United States has treaties and agreements with different countries and each country’s involvement in those treaties affects the steps that need to be taken or that can be taken to compel the return of a minor child improperly removed from this country.
 If you have concerns, talk to us about steps you can take to protect your children.

-Our attorneys at Grunyk & Associates, P.C., in Naperville can ensure any relocation happens in accordance with the law and your family's best interests.
+Our attorneys at Grunyk Family Law, in Naperville can ensure any relocation happens in accordance with the law and your family’s best interests.
 We have the experience and skills to assist you in interstate or international custody and support issues.
 We are committed to being accessible, responsive and respectful.

 Relocation Of Children From Illinois